adlnet/xAPI-Spec/xAPI.md

 * Interaction Activities SHOULD have the Activity type "http://adlnet.gov/expapi/activities/cmi.interaction".
 * An LRS, upon consuming a valid interactionType, MAY validate the remaining properties as specified in the table below and MAY return HTTP 400 "Bad Request" if the remaining properties are not valid for the Interaction Activity.
+* The LRS SHOULD* NOT enforce character limits relating to response patterns.
+* The LRS SHOULD* NOT limit the length of the correctResponsesPattern array for any interactionType.

 ##### Interaction Components